roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/Disk volumes/Use volume snapshots created from disks.md

 Container Service for Kubernetes \(ACK\) allows you to create volume snapshots from disks and use the volume snapshots to restore application data.
 This topic describes the basic terms related to volume snapshots and how to use volume snapshots in ACK clusters.
 This topic also describes how to dynamically and statically create volume snapshots.

-ACK clusters that use Kubernetes V1.18 and later support volume snapshots.
+-   ACK clusters that use Kubernetes V1.18 and later support volume snapshots.
 To use volume snapshots that are created from disks, make sure that Kubernetes V1.18 or later is used in your ACK cluster.
+For more information, see [Create a managed Kubernetes cluster](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Create Kubernetes clusters/Create a managed Kubernetes cluster.md).
+-   Log on the [Elastic Compute Service \(ECS\) console](https://ecs.console.aliyun.com/#/snapshot/region/cn-hangzhou) and select the region where your cluster is deployed.
+Make sure that the volume snapshot feature is enabled.
+For more information, see [Activate ECS Snapshot](/intl.en-US/Snapshots/Use snapshots/Activate ECS Snapshot.md).

 When you deploy stateful applications in an ACK cluster, disks are commonly used to store application data.
 You can create snapshots from disks and use these snapshots to restore application data.
 ACK also allows you to use snapshots to back up and restore data.
 You can back up and restore data in your ACK cluster in the following ways: